How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 Only FedEx Express services are authorized for international alcohol shipments.
 There are two types of international alcohol shipments: licensee to licensee and licensee to the consumer.

 • Licensee to Licensee: This means that both the importer and exporter are licensed entities.
-For U.S. import shipments, the sender must be licensed by the country/territory of origin following the laws and regulations of that country/territory.
-For all international shipments between licensees, the shipper must be aware of and comply with all applicable laws and regulations of the exporting and importing countries or territories.
+For U.S. import shipments, the sender must be licensed by the country/territory of origin and follow its laws and regulations.
+For all international shipments between licensees, the shipper must know and comply with all applicable laws and regulations of the exporting and importing countries or territories.

 • Licensee-to-consumer: For international shipments between a licensee and a consumer, it is the shipper’s responsibility to know and comply with all applicable laws and regulations in the exporting and importing countries or territories.
 FedEx only transports wine from licensee to consumer internationally.
 These shipments are only authorized via FedEx Express services and only to select countries.